Tiffany-Marko/tech-blog/README.md

 Users of this blog can have their own unique login

 Any user of this blog can add a post or comment on another post

+Use `npm run dev` to run the application